 In addition to apples, Pine Tree Apple Orchard grows edible crabapple varieties that include Whitney, Dolgo, and Chestnut.
 The Virginia Crab is mainly used for making cider.

 In the fall, apples and crabapples aren’t the only crop attractions at Pine Tree Apple Orchard.
 In September, the orchard opens its corn maze, which runs until late October.
-The 6-acre pick-your-own pumpkin patch is available in October and puts everyone in the mood for Halloween and fall, in general.
+The 6-acre pick-your-own pumpkin patch is available in October and puts everyone in the mood for Halloween!

 To see what events are scheduled at Pine Tree Apple Orchard, visit their Activities Calendar page.